luisdoesdev/neighborhood/README.md

  Google Maps and foursquare(Paste API_URL on the script.js)

 ### Starting the App
-    This app is not using any external libraries other than boostrap, knockout and google maps and they are connected with a cdn
+    This app is  using  external libraries/framerworka such as boostrap, knockout, foursquare and google maps.

     Just run the `index.html` and you are good to go